PvT2005/Modern-SOC-Automation-Lab/Phase-2-Automation/README.md

 ---

 **Node 5 — Dynamic_Severity_Scoring**
-Hợp nhất kết quả từ 3 nhánh (Format_VT_Score / Format_IP_Score / Behavioral_Skip_VT), tính toán Severity và quyết định gửi email.
-Dùng [script.py](./script.py) để quyết định logic xử lí:
+Merges results from all 3 branches (Format_VT_Score / Format_IP_Score / Behavioral_Skip_VT), calculates severity and decides whether to send an email.
+Uses [script.py](./script.py) for the scoring logic:

-- Khi VT trả clean (0 engines detect), script hạ severity xuống vì đã có bằng chứng file/IP sạch.
-Ngược lại, alert behavioral không gọi VT nên không có gì giảm nhẹ → giữ severity theo rule_level.
+- When VT returns clean (0 engines detect), the script lowers severity since there's evidence the file/IP is clean.
+For behavioral alerts that don't call VT, there's nothing to lower the score — so severity stays based on rule_level.
-- Webhook Wazuh đã lọc `<level>8</level>`, nên mọi alert vào Shuffle đều có `rule_level >= 8`.
+- The Wazuh webhook already filters at `<level>8</level>`, so every alert hitting Shuffle has `rule_level >= 8`.
-- Phân bậc theo Wazuh rule level: 12+ = HIGH, 10-11 = MEDIUM, 8-9 = LOW.
+- Severity tiers based on Wazuh rule level: 12+ = HIGH, 10-11 = MEDIUM, 8-9 = LOW.

 ![](../screenshots/Node_5.jpg)